-The Bohemian Paradise (also known as Czech Paradise) is a beautiful protected area in the Czech Republic just a few hours east of Prague.
-It’s known for its sandstone rock formations and the twin towers of the Trosky Castle, perched dramatically up high on two basalt volcanic plugs.
-It’s a reasonably small area, but is filled with activities for the family and some of the best hiking in the Czech Republic.
+The Bohemian Paradise (also known as Czech Paradise or Cesky Raj) is a beautiful protected area in the Czech Republic.
+Bohemian Paradise is known for its sandstone rock formations and the twin towers of the Trosky Castle, perched dramatically up high on two basalt volcanic plugs.
+It’s a reasonably small area in Bohemia, but there are plenty of activities for the family and some of the best hiking in the Czech Republic.